embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

   }
   ```

-- The `draw()` method is replaced by `draw_pixel()`.
+- The `Drawing::draw` method is replaced by `DrawTarget::draw_pixel`.
 This method should handle setting of individual pixels on the display.
-How it does this is at the descretion of the display driver (pixel buffer, immediate mode, etc).
+How it does this is at the discretion of the display driver (pixel buffer, immediate mode, etc).
-- A new `size()` method is now a required item.
-This should return the width and height of the display as a `Size`.
+- A new `DrawTarget::size` method is now a required, which should return the width and height of the display in pixels as a `Size`.
 - The implementation of `DrawTarget` must now provide an associated `Error` type.
-In the above example `core::convert::Infallible` is used, however a better error type should be used to communicate hardware failures, etc to the user.
+If drawing operations can't fail, for example if the driver uses a framebuffer in RAM, `core::convert::Infallible` can used.
+If drawing operations can fail a better error type should be used to communicate hardware failures, etc to the user.
-- Any pixels that are offscreen (negative coordinates or greater than display dimensions) should result in a noop.
+- Any pixels drawn to offscreen coordinates need to be ignored by `DrawTarget` implementations and not result in panics or any modification of the display content.
 In the example above, `self.set_pixel()` (defined by the SSD1306 driver) will not attempt to set any pixels beyond the positive screen limits.
 - `draw_pixel()` now returns `Result<(), Self::Error>` to account for driver error handling.

+New methods have been added to `DrawTarget` to enable accelerated drawing operations if the hardware supports it:

+- `DrawTarget::draw_circle` - draw a circle using hardware accelerated operations.
+- `DrawTarget::draw_rectangle` - draw a rectangle using hardware accelerated operations.
+- `DrawTarget::draw_triangle` - draw a triangle using hardware accelerated operations.
+- `DrawTarget::draw_line` - draw a line using hardware accelerated operations.
+- `DrawTarget::draw_image` - draw an image using hardware accelerated operations.

+By default these delegate to `DrawTarget::draw_iter` but can be overridden with custom implementations for improved draw performance.

+More information is provided in the [`DrawTarget` trait documentation](https://docs.rs/embedded-graphics/0.6.0/embedded_graphics/trait.DrawTarget.html).

 ### Choosing the right pixel color type